etano/squarer/README.md

 squarer
 =======

-Fortran library for computing density matrices
+Fortran library for computing density matrices for use with [PIMC++](https://github.com/etano/pimcpp)

 Installation
 --------------